panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 The function declaration creates a *function variable* &mdash; a variable with the same name as the function name (e.g. `sumA` from the previous example).
 The function variable is accessible in the current scope (*before* and *after* the function declaration) and even *inside* the function's scope itself.

-The function variable is normally used to invoke the function or pass around the function object to other functions ([higher-order functions](https://dev.to/damcosset/higher-order-functions-in-javascript-4j8b)).
+The function variable is normally used to invoke the function or pass around the function object to other functions (to [higher-order functions](https://dev.to/damcosset/higher-order-functions-in-javascript-4j8b)).

 For example, let's write a function `sumArray(array)` that sums recursively items of an array (the array can contain either numbers or other arrays):